 Given the limitations on much of the land within the LGA, the dominant land use supported is grazing with some pasture cropping.
 Some very limited horticulture currently occurs within the most fertile areas such as floodplains along river corridors.

-Document number Issue Date: Revision Date: Page 19 or
+Document number Issue Date: Pevision Date: Dago 20 of 93